box/developer.box.com/guides/webhooks/v2/delete-v2.md

 ---
 # Delete Webhooks

+You can delete a webhook using the [Developer Console][console] or API.

+## Developer Console

+To delete a webhook follow the steps below.

+1. Navigate to the **Webhooks** tab in the [Developer Console][console].
+2. Select the webhook you want to delete.
+3. Click the **Delete** button.
+4. Confirm the action by clicking **Delete** under the warning message.

+## API

-To remove a webhook from a file or folder, you will need to use the [remove webhook endpoint][delete] with the ID of the webhook.
-This value can be obtained using the [list all webhooks endpoint][list].
+To remove a webhook from a file or folder, you need to use the [remove webhook endpoint][delete] with the ID of the webhook.
+You can get this value using the [list all webhooks endpoint][list].

 <Samples id='delete_webhooks_id'>